The Punjabi Prison match is an iconic set piece in the history of the WWE.

-Making it’s debut in 2006, it was one of the first brand new match types WWE had invented in years.
-It’s unique structure and potentially fun rules was unlike anything else seen before and had a bamboo-inspired look that has not been seen before or since.
+Making its debut in 2006, the Punjabi Prison Match was one of the first brand-new match types WWE had invented in years.
+It’s unique structure and potentially fun rules were unlike anything else seen before, and had a bamboo-inspired look that has not been seen before or since.

 Every Punjabi Prison Match